TimmyIsPog/Bean-Td/README.md

-Build 2 is the first build that had enough content i guess TD has the raw unity files for convenient modding
+Build 2 is the first build that had enough content I guess.
+TD has the raw unity files for convenient modding